 Corporations have done a marvelous job convincing the American people that they are still bound by the same economic laws as before.
 Not only that, but they have deprecated the government’s role in regulation, claiming for themselves sole responsibility for creating jobs, ensuring quality products, and mitigating disasters both economic and environmental.
 Trickle-down economics, brought to life by the Reagan administration, has made corporations the masters of our national destiny, and any attempt by the government to protect against egregious impropriety is cast as a villainous regime attacking the benevolent hero.

 So there is something to be gained from looking at both sides of this discussion, when the discussion is allowed to occur.
 Capitalism and socialism both have their strengths and their weaknesses – both have beneficial applications, yet each is ruinous in its pure form.
-It should be clear by now that what I’m describing here is, thus, not socialism per se, but social democracy.
+It should be clear by now that what I’m describing here is, thus, not socialism per se, but something closer to social democracy.
 Perhaps I’ll write about the term itself at some point.
 And perhaps I’ll adapt my discourse with the back-turners.
 After all, there are plenty of other opportunities to provoke.